FlayTheTerrible/FlayTheTerrible.github.io/about.md

 -  A WordPress blog
 -  A photo gallery

-Plan is to incorporate a bit of each above as a way of learning the "new" (to me) web technology>
+Plan is to incorporate a bit of each above as a way of learning the "new" (to me) web technology.

 #### Contact me